Biochar’s effect on soil conditions

 Following applications of the treatments the biochar and biochar plus manure treatments significantly increased soil organic carbon levels from 1.41% to 2.11% for the surface 0-15 cm of soil (no difference between biochar and biochar + manure), average all sites + 46% over control soil with NPK only.
 These different effects were significant throughout the duration of the trials (around 1500 days – 4years).
 There was (unsurprisingly) no difference in surface soil pH per- and post-treatments including the biochar treatment, with an initial low pH for biochar (5.6).
 There was no consistent yield effect of the biochar compared to the control (NPK only) treatments except at one site (Washington), a sandy site with low moisture retention.
 This is consistent with data from e.g. Jeffery (2011) , indicating greatest responses to biochar additions in soils under tropical conditions and sandy sites with low moisture retention.

 Omondi et al. (2016) carried out a meta-analysis of studies of biochar and benefits to soil physical properties (38 papers, 128 datasets).
 Soil bulk density was reduced by an average of 7.6% across all rates and sources of biochar (wood, manure, crop residues), most of the results were for coarse-textured soils, but for fine-textured soils, a reduction of 9% was found.
 Reduced bulk density would enable greater root penetration and movement of water.

 Aggregate stability was increased by 8.2 % on average, particularly wood and crop residue biochars.
 Stable aggregates will lead to better drainage through the soil profile.

-Available water capacity (water held in the soil for plant growth between field capacity and permanent wilting point) was increased by 15% on average, up to 25% with very high additions of biochar
+Available water capacity (the water held in the soil for plant growth between field capacity and permanent wilting point) was increased by 15% on average, up to 25% with very high additions of biochar

 Finally, saturated hydraulic conductivity was increased by 25% on average – increased water movement in soils.